 - Only 10 programs required; 2 in each of the four areas, plus any 2 others.
 No mandatory programs.
 The featured programs and programs for the "Leave No Neighbor Behind" count double.

 - Per capita and assessment payments not required for the second half of this fraternal year as well as the first half of the next year.
 All reporting and safe environment requirements must be met.
-SP-7s still must be filed by June 30th and file early!
+SP-7s still must be filed by June 30th .
+File early so that you have time to make corrections if your SP-7 is not accepted by Supreme!
 In addition, councils will still receive 2020-21 credit for Supreme per-capita if they achieve Star Council this fraternal year, in addition to the above waiver.

 - A Supreme webinar on these changes was held on Thursday, April 30th.
 You can watch it here: Supreme Webinar on Star Council Changes